hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - removes non-contiguous spaces on disk
 - organizes contents of the disk into smallest number of contiguous blocks
+- it is re-arranging the files stored on the disk
 - attempts to create larger regions of free space using compaction
 - some defragmentation utilities try to keep smaller files within a single directory together
 - the movement of the hard drive's read/write heads over different areas of the disk when accessing fragmented files is slower
     - compared to accessing the entire contents of a non-fragmented file sequentially
+- will make the data retrieval easier and quicker

 ### Disk Formatting